 When Do You Start Physical Therapy After Foot Surgery?

-The timing for initiating physical therapy after foot surgery varies based on the type of procedure and individual circumstances.
+The timing for initiating physical therapy after foot surgery or physical therapy after ankle surgery varies based on the type of procedure and individual circumstances.
 Typically, physical therapy begins within a few weeks to a couple of months after surgery.
 The surgeon and physical therapist collaborate to determine the right time, considering factors like the extent of the surgery, healing progress, and overall health.
 Starting physical therapy at the appropriate moment aids in effective rehabilitation and recovery of foot function.

 Benefits of Physical Therapy in Foot & Ankle Surgery Recovery